 Build Space will be working closely with all clients to ensure everyone is prepared and compliant for the upcoming changes.

-We have teamed up with our IR35 partner Brookson and we are able to offer assessments of your current freelance portfolio and provide advice on the way forward from April 2020 onwards
+We have invested in an interactive Status Determination Software Tool and we are able to offer assessments of your current freelance portfolio and provide advice on the way forward from April 2021 onwards.

 - Video conferences